 Aside from their many health benefits, fresh or dried herbs can keep you from picking up the saltshaker.
 Most Americans’ sodium intake is exceedingly high.
-Dr. Rashid says that incorporating different or new tastes, such as those from potent herbs, can help counteract that:
+Dr. Ahn says that incorporating different or new tastes, such as those from potent herbs, can help counteract that.

 “One of the reasons people even reach for salt is because they’re really looking for flavor.
-When we introduce more robust spices and herbs to the palate, naturally things like sodium aren’t needed.”
+When we introduce more robust spices and herbs to the palate, naturally things like sodium aren’t needed,” Dr. Ahn says.

 The easiest way to ensure you always have herbs on hand is to grow them yourself.
 Many herbs enjoy the heat, so the San Diego summer is a perfect time for a flourishing herb garden.
 No yard?
 No problem.
 Herbs take nicely to windowsills too.

-Dr. Rashid explains the benefits of common herbs you can easily grow at home.
+Dr. Ahn explains the benefits of common herbs you can easily grow at home.